+'''

 ERL_CRASH_DUMP_SECONDS=-1

+'''

-Setting the environment variable to a negative value causes the termination of the runtime system to wait until the crash dump file has been completly written.
+A negative value causes the termination of the runtime system to wait indefinitely until the crash dump file has been completly written.
+This is the default if option -heart is not passed to erl and ERL_CRASH_DUMP_SECONDS is not set.